Give agents autonomy,

 File system protection

-Prompt injection can trick an agent into looking for credentials, config files, or sensitive source code.
+Prompt injection can make an agent look for credentials, config files, or sensitive source code.

 File system view showing locked folders preventing agent access to credentials and config files